rng-guy/NFSMWBartender/README.md

 &nbsp;

-## What should I know about Bartender's "Advanced" feature set?
+## What should I know before I use its "Advanced" feature set?

 **General**: